Why use a reseller agreement?

 Customised for your business: This reseller agreement template contains alternate clauses depending on whether you are the supplier/manufacturer of the products (known as the company) or the reseller.

 Pro-reseller terms: In the pro-reseller optional terms, you have the option to select terms that are more favourable for the reseller.
-Choosing the pro-reseller terms in the template will help you to steer clear of limiting the ways in which the reseller can market and resell the products.
+Choosing the pro-reseller terms in the template will help you steer clear of limiting the ways in which the reseller can market and resell the products.

 Pro-supplier terms: Alternatively, if you choose the pro-supplier/company optional terms, the supplier is able to choose how strict or relaxed the obligations of the parties will be and also include a minimum quantity of products that must be purchased by the reseller.
 A list of “reserved customers” can also be included to allow the supplier to sell the products to certain customers in the territory even where the reseller has exclusive rights.